 This is it!
 Hope you have learned something from the blog post that can be applied to your life.
 Note that the above list is not exhaustive, but it should cover the most common tax credits for those looking to minimize taxes.
 These tax credits are provided by the government, so make sure that you use as many as possible to lower your tax bill.

-If you own a small business or have a side hustle, you will want to check out Tax Deductions for Small Businesses – A Must-Read for Entrepreneurs to learn about how you can optimize your taxes.
+If you own a small business or have a side hustle, you will want to check out Tax Deductions for Small Businesses – A Must-Read for Entrepreneurs and my tax tips for bloggers to learn about how you can optimize your taxes.
 If you have any savings vehicles such as high-yield savings accounts and investments, then you will want to check out the taxation rules specific for these!

 Bella Wanana is a freelance writer.
 She is the owner of bellawanana.com, a personal finance and lifestyle blog.
 She loves sharing with her readers the best tips and tricks on personal finance and how to live a balanced but fulfilling life.
 She has been featured on sites like MSN.com, Reader’s Digest, The Financial Diet, Yahoo Finance, and GOBankingRates.